drewgillson/looker-ci-cd-with-actions/README.md

     - Go to the dev Project Settings page and reset the git connection
     - Point the project to your new repository and ensure you give the Deploy Key write access

-7. Create API keys for your user, you will need the client ID and secret in the next step.
+7. On your DEV instance, create API keys for your user.
+You will need the client ID and secret in the next step.

-8. Set values for the following secrets on your Github project's Settings > Secrets page.
-You can find the values for your public and private key in your `~/.ssh` directory and you should use the same key that Terraform used.
+8. On your Github project's Settings > Secrets page, set values for the following secrets.
+You can find the values for your public and private key by inspecting the contents of the files in your `~/.ssh` directory.
+You should use the same key that Terraform used.

     | Secret                  | Example Value                                             |
     |-------------------------|-----------------------------------------------------------|